hosaka86/MomentumHarvester/YOUTUBE_TUTORIAL.md

 **What is this?** Final checks before looking for trade entries.

 **Why?** Respect time filter if enabled, then check for valid entry setups.

+### 🎙️ Narration (Text-to-Speech Ready):
+"Part 14 completes our OnTick function with time filtering and entry logic.
+If the time filter is enabled, we convert the current broker time into a structure so we can access the hour component.
+We then check if the current hour falls outside our specified trading window, and if so, we exit without looking for entries.
+This is useful for avoiding low-liquidity periods or overnight risk.
+Finally, if we pass the time filter and have no open positions, we call CheckForEntry to analyze the moving average conditions and potentially open a new trade."

 ```mql5
    // STEP 5: Apply time filter if enabled